Virginia Tech® home

 PPE Selection

-Once you have determined the hazard categories for each area of the body by entering the hazards onto the Hazard Assessment Form, use the information provided in the appendices to help select the appropriate type of PPE.
+Once you have determined the potential hazards for each area of the body by entering the hazards onto the Hazard Assessment Form, use the information provided in the appendices to help select the appropriate type of PPE.
 For some types of PPE, such as hearing protection and respiratory protection, you must go through Environmental Health & Safety for proper selection and fit.
 For others, such as fall protection or the use of voltage-rated equipment, additional training is required by Environmental Health & Safety to adequately address related hazards and/or to meet regulatory requirements.

 The PPE must be fitted to the user.
 PPE that fits poorly will not provide the necessary protection, and the employee is less likely to wear the device if it does not fit comfortably.
 Protective devices are generally available in a variety of sizes.
 Care should be taken to ensure the right size is selected for each individual wearer.